httptoolkit/httptoolkit-website/src/posts/decentralized-web-webrtc-debugging.md

 Once you have a node running, open HTTP Toolkit (check the [Getting Started guide](https://httptoolkit.tech/docs/getting-started/) if you haven't before) and launch any browser.

-From your intercepted browser, open your node's WebUI, and you'll immediately start seeing IPFS traffic mixed in with HTTP in HTTP Toolkit.
+From your intercepted browser, open your node's WebUI at [127.0.0.1:5002/webui](http://127.0.0.1:5002/webui) (by default), and you'll immediately start seeing IPFS traffic mixed in with HTTP in HTTP Toolkit.
 To test this more actively, click 'Files' in the IPFS WebUI, enter `QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco` and click 'Browse'.
 You'll see the full IPFS interactions, as the web app queries the content type, lists the contents, and then queries the details for each file within:

 ![The IPFS queries made by the WebUI when looking up this data](./ipfs-webui-queries.png)